danieldugas/laser_scan_combiner/README.md

 ## laser_scan_combiner

-A ROS Package to two 2D LiDAR scan into one.
+A ROS Package to combine two 2D LiDAR scan into one.

 This was created in order to use more than a single scanner in gmapping.

+### Input and output topics

 Input:
 /scan1: topic for the LaserScan messages published by the first laser.